-Vote411 has a very simple polling place lookup tool where a voter needs only to enter their address to get the address and hours of their polling location.
+Vote411 has a very simple polling place lookup tool where a voter can enter their address to get the address and hours of their polling location.
 In addition to providing the nearest polling place, it links to personalized information on the candidates and issues, and provides a sample ballot.
 Voters can also verify the status of their registration.